Whipped Peanut Butter Yogurt Bowl

 Have you ever whipped yogurt before?
 I recently started doing this with my yogurt bowls and let me tell ya, it’s such a game-changer!
 Whipping the yogurt makes it extra fluffy and so voluminous.

 For this peanut butter yogurt fluff bowl I whipped Greek yogurt with peanut butter and stevia until fluffy.
-For the toppings my go-to’s are blueberries, banana, more peanut butter and a little grain-free granola.
+For the toppings my go-to’s are blueberries, banana, more peanut butter and a little granola.

 I know this recipe seems super simple, but I think this is worth sharing.
 Especially with the added trick of whipping the yogurt together with peanut butter and stevia.